Joiry/HSL_Carp/Pipes_and_Variables_04.md

 In our case, we want to stream this information into a file so that we can look at it later and use other commands to analyze this data.

-The command for redirecting output to a file is `>`.
+The operator for redirecting output to a file is `>`.

 Let's try out this command and copy all the records (including all four lines of each record) in our FASTQ files that contain 'NNNNNNNNNN' to another file called `bad_reads.txt`.